AN INTERPRETIVE CROSSROADS

 - frustration at slow progress coupled with insufficient effort

-- Is the “right aim” personal flourishing—cultivating your own stability, taste, competence, and enjoyment?
-Or is the “right aim” collective flourishing—building structures that hold others, now and later?
+Is “right aim” personal flourishing—cultivating stability, taste, competence, and enjoyment—or collective flourishing—building structures that hold others, now and later?

-- Is the moment about self-sufficiency (having enough material resources to live well), or stewardship (using resources you have to sustain a wider circle)?
+Is the moment about self-sufficiency (having enough to live well) or stewardship (using what you have to sustain a wider circle)?

-- Does the situation call for refinement (quality, dignity, independence) or for continuity (responsibility, durability, legacy)?
+Does the situation call for refinement (quality, dignity, independence) or continuity (responsibility, durability, legacy)?

 - The Nine asks: How do I achieve the quiet satisfaction of material self-sufficiency?